KISS my A....

 Strip the problem down to its core and what remains is simple.
 An agent is a language model operating within a context window.
 Everything it knows, everything it can reason about, everything it decides to do flows from what is in that window.
 The quality of your output is bounded by the quality of your context.

-This means the highest-leverage activity is not configuring more tools.
+This means the highest-leverage activity is managing context with precision.
+Not managing more tools.

 Read the architecture doc in /docs/arch.md before making changes to the API layer.